All

 Psychiatry/Psychology

-Telehealth is an excellent way to monitor the mental health of patients, adjust medications, and conduct cognitive behavioral therapy.
+Telehealth is an excellent way to monitor patients’ mental health, adjust medications, and conduct cognitive behavioral therapy.

-The new model can also include hospital-at-home where an organization can provide inpatient services in limited ways for patients at home.
-By managing an uncomplicated patient disease without bringing the patient to the hospital, the healthcare delivery model is expected to shift out of the brick-and-mortar set-up to a large extent.
+The new model can also include hospital-at-home, where an organization can provide limited inpatient services for patients at home.
+The healthcare model is expected to shift away from hospitals by managing uncomplicated patient diseases remotely.

 by Tej Gill, VP – Healthcare Solutions | TriumpHealth